RobertoMalatesta/ofxDmtrUI3/README.md

 # ofxDmtrUI3

+## Project is now discontinued, please use ofxMicroUI instead

+## 2019 october 10
+MidiController support and OSC mirroring are not separate addons anymore.
+All files are inside this same repository.

 ## 2017 june 29
 First version is ready to go. all the basics working and building my first project using it.